koliseoapi/help/content/about/legal.md

     parent: about
 ---

-This page introduces the Terms and Conditions of Koliseo, a platform that lets you organize the agenda, feedback, and tickets for your events.
+This page introduces the Terms and Conditions of Koliseo, a platform that lets you organize the call for papers, agenda, and tickets for your events.
 [Go to the Spanish version]({{< ref "legal-es.md" >}}).

 ## Business Identification